Gonadotropin-releasing hormone agonist: Fertility treatments

+Summary of available forms

 Contraindications

 GnRH agonists are pregnancy category X drugs.

 Side effects

 Common side effects of the GnRH agonists and antagonists include symptoms of hypogonadism such as hot flashes, gynecomastia, fatigue, weight gain, fluid retention, erectile dysfunction and decreased libido.
 Long term therapy can result in metabolic abnormalities, weight gain, worsening of diabetes and osteoporosis.
 Rare, but potentially serious adverse events include transient worsening of prostate cancer due to surge in testosterone with initial injection of GnRH agonists and pituitary apoplexy in patients with pituitary adenoma.
 Single instances of clinically apparent liver injury have been reported with some GnRH agonists (histrelin, goserelin), but the reports were not very convincing.
 There is no evidence to indicate that there is cross sensitivity to liver injury among the various GnRH analogues despite their similarity in structure.

 There is also a report that GnRH agonists used in the treatment of advanced prostate cancer may increase the risk of heart problems by 30%.